The Godess Guides Us

 My Name is Cassandra

 My whole life, I have felt like an outsider, looking in at a world that I didn't quite understand but would have given anything to be a part of.
-My family tells tales of unusual experiences of my early childhood.
-As I've matured, I have come to the conclusion that it's a combination of neurodivergent pattern recognition and a senitivity to energy.
+My family tells tales of unusual psychic experiences in my early childhood; I told my mom she was having twin boys long before any could have known and I started predicting bad weather at 5-years-old.
+I've learned that the thing that humans and storms have in common is that they both generate their own magnetic fields.
+This has led me to conclude that it's a combination of neurodivergent pattern recognition and a senitivity to change in the magnetic spectrum.

 The Challenges We Face

-The current economic system often strips members of the working class of their power as the inherit owners of their own creative power by denying them full control over its value and impact.
+The current economic system strips members of the working class of their power as the inherit owners of their own labor by denying them full control over its value and impact.

 The working classes see their effort generate significant profits for employers, while they remain confined to stagnant wages.